Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Magic-Items/Magic-Item-Descriptions/Belt-Swordbelt-Kilt-Skirt-Girdle-Sash.md

 #### Totem Kilt

 A hide-and-fur skirt bedecked with garish tribal charms, totemic symbols, and spirit knots.
 You can reroll the first death save you make each battle.
-Add +2 to the roll.
-Quirk: Sometimes speaks with the voices of ancestors.
+Add +2 to the roll. **Quirk**: Sometimes speaks with the voices of ancestors.

 #### Vitality